qlem/qlstatus/README.md

 - current audio volume in percent
 - visual warning when critical threshold is reached for battery, cpu usage, temperature and used memory (coming soon)

-Each module is displayed with the form `label value[unit]`.
-See `format` option to format the output.

 ## Configuration
-You should override the default option values by editing `~/.config/qlstatus/qlstatus.conf`.
+You should override the default value of some options by editing `~/.config/qlstatus/qlstatus.conf`.
 Each option has `key = value` form.
 Commented lines is not yet supported in the config file.

+### Output format
+A module is displayed with the form `label value[unit]`.
+You can change the order and the whitespaces between them by overriding the value of the `format` option.

+Each module is represented by a character id escaped by the symbol `%`:
+- `%U` CPU
+- `%T` temperature
+- `%M` memory
+- `%L` brightness
+- `%V` volume
+- `%B` battery
+- `%W` wireless

+Make sur that the modules present in the format string are enabled.
+See the options below.

 ### Global options
 |Option |Description |Default value|